Is there a limit on Social Security disability back pay?

 Back Pay is determined in relation to the date you filed your disability claim and the date that the Social Security Administration ( SSA ) decides that your disability began, also known as the “established onset date.”
 The established onset date is determined by a DDS examiner or an administrative law judge, based on

-What happens after I am approved for disability?
+What happens when you are approved for Social Security disability?

 Unfortunately, Social Security disability claimants typically have to wait one to two months after approval before they will see their first Social Security Disability monthly payment.
 In most cases, it will take even longer for you to receive your back pay.